cbou/simba.js/doc/api.md

 ## Simba
 Simba constructor

-Simba is the container of Kiara
+Simba is the container of Kiara.

 If no parent is given, this Simba will be a root.